Skip to content

 Continuing professional development will remain a priority.
 I plan to undertake further formal training in digital accessibility and ethics in AI, and to stay actively engaged with ALT and other professional networks that foster the sharing of inclusive, evidence-based practice.
 I am also considering CMALT Lead or Senior CMALT in the future, particularly if I move into a role with strategic oversight of learning technologies or staff development.

-Finally, I aim to mentor others entering the learning technology profession, particularly those from underrepresented or non-traditional backgrounds.
-Having benefited from strong peer networks myself, I believe it is important to give back by encouraging reflective, learner-centred practice and by supporting the professional growth of others through initiatives like CMALT.
+Finally, I aim to mentor others entering the learning technology and development professions, particularly those from underrepresented or non-traditional backgrounds.
+Having benefited from strong peer networks myself, I believe it is important to give back by encouraging reflective, learner-centred practice and by supporting others in developing their own inclusive, sustainable approaches to technology.

 Questions about this section?